-0 ا be ( eligible: Applicant(s) must be: O Described under section 501(c)(3) of the Internal Revenue Code of 1986 (IRC) and exempt from tax under section 501(a) of such code Note: The Internal Revenue Service (IRS) does not require certain organizations such as churches, mosques, and synagogues to apply for and receive a recognition of exemption under section 501(c)(3) of the IRC.
+- $\Box$ Applicant(s) must be: - Described under section 501(c)(3) of the Internal Revenue Code of 1986 (IRC) and exempt from tax under section 501(a) of such code Note: The Internal Revenue Service (IRS) does not require certain organizations such as churches, mosques, and synagogues to apply for and receive a recognition of exemption under section 501(c)(3) of the IRC.
 Such organizations are automatically exempt if they meet the requirements of section 501(c)(3).
 These organizations are not required to provide recognition of exemption.
-For organizations that the IRS requires to apply for and receive a recognition of exemption under 501(c)(3), the state may or may not require recognition of exemption, as long as the method chosen is applied consistently.
-O be able to demonstrate, through the application, that the organization is at high risk of a terrorist attack.
-The applicant must not be listed on the suspended and debarred list The applicant must not be listed on the DPS Restricted Parties List Applicants must have a valid DUNS number.
-Financial risk assessment survey completed in the last twelve months.
-Applicants must meet eligibility requirements under section "What Can I Apply For?"
-Applicant must read and comply with 2 CFR 200.317 to 2 CFR 200.327 regulations.
-Applicant must have written procurement standards per 2 CFR 200.318(a) .
-Applicant must have written conflict of interest standards per 2 CFR 200.318(c).
-Applicant read and understands that certain telecommunications and video surveillance services or equipment are prohibited from being purchased using grant funds.
-See 2 CFR § 200.216 and 2 CFR § 200.471.
-Applicant must take necessary steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible per 2 CFR 200.321.
+For organizations that the IRS requires to apply for and receive a recognition of exemption under 501(c)(3), the state may or may not require recognition of exemption, as long as the method chosen is applied consistently. - be able to demonstrate, through the application, that the organization is at high risk of a terrorist attack. - □ The applicant must not be listed on the suspended and debarred list - □ The applicant must not be listed on the DPS Restricted Parties List - □ Applicants must have a valid UEI number and be currently active with the System for Award Management (SAM). - □ Financial risk assessment survey completed in the last twelve months. - □ Applicants must meet eligibility requirements under section "What Can I Apply For?" - □ Applicant must read and comply with 2 CFR 200.317 to 2 CFR 200.327 regulations. - $\Box$ Applicant must have written procurement standards per 2 CFR 200.318(a). - $\Box$ Applicant must have written conflict of interest standards per 2 CFR 200.318(c). - Applicant read and understands that certain telecommunications and video surveillance services or equipment are prohibited from being purchased using grant funds.
+See 2 CFR § 200.216 and 2 CFR § 200.471. - $\Box$ Applicant must take necessary steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible per 2 CFR 200.321. - □ Applicant agrees that this federal funding does not supplant (replace) state, local, and agency monies in their organization's budget for the requested items in this application.

-Applicant agrees that this federal funding does not supplant (replace) state, local, and agency monies in their organization's budget for the requested items in this application.
-The f Following MUST be submitted: Complete application submitted as an excel document (both tabs must be completed) Signature page submitted as a PDF A vulnerability/ risk assessment Applicant organizations that are not Ideology-based/Spiritual/Religious organizations must submit documentation from the IRS demonstrating that they are a 501c3.
-Certificate of Insurance (COI) with current coverage Supporting documentation as required below, based on your proposed project
+The following MUST be submitted:

+- □ Complete application (Investment Justification) submitted as a PDF - □ Signature page submitted as a PDF - □ A vulnerability/ risk assessment - □ Organization/Agency mission statement on letterhead - □ Applicant organizations that are not Ideology-based/Spiritual/Religious organizations must submit documentation from the IRS demonstrating that they are a 501c3. - □ Certificate of Insurance (COI) with current coverage - □ Supporting documentation as required below, based on your proposed project